 How many first-generation students are at AU?

-Fall 2014 is an exciting time to be a first-generation student!
-With roughly 11% of our incoming class self-identifying as the first in their family, this unique population is the highest AU has seen.
+As of Fall 2016, over 11% of American University's population self-identify as the first in their family to attend college.
+This unique population is the highest AU has seen.
 That's right, you're not alone!

 I want to learn more about ways to support first-generation students at AU, what resources do you offer?